Respectful Relationships Education

 This pilot has provided the department with a range of opportunities for strengthening respectful relationships education delivery in Queensland state schools.

-Work is underway to build teacher and school capability in using a whole-school approach to respectful relationships education that seeks to prevent domestic and family violence.
+Work is underway to build teacher and school capability in using a whole-school approach to respectful relationships education that seeks to prevent domestic, family and sexual violence.